MimocaShelf/PantryTracker/README.md

 ### Project Description

 PantryTracker, a web app created to track and manage your pantry.
-Created with React, Sqlite, Node.js and Express.js
+Created with Vite, React, Sqlite, Node.js and Express.js

 ### Folder Setup
 ```